hjeti/vue-skeleton/README.md

 const video = `${this.$config.getVariable(VariableNames.VERSIONED_STATIC_ROOT)}video/intro.mp4`;
 ```

-See Config chapter for more information.
+See Configuration chapter for more information.

 ## Locale support

-Vue-skeleton uses [vue-i18n-manager](https://github.com/MatteoGabriele/vue-i18n-manager) for localization.
+The Vue skeleton uses [vue-i18n-manager](https://github.com/MatteoGabriele/vue-i18n-manager) for localization.

-You can configure it in the config (`src/config/config.js`) and in the locale config (`src/config/localeConfig.js`).
+Configure it in the config (`src/config/config.js`) and in the locale config (`src/config/localeConfig.js`).

-In most cases you only need the normal config.
-The config has the following variables that determine how and if localization is used in a website:
+In most cases the standard config should be sufficient.
+The config has the following variables that determine how and if
+localization is used:

 * `VariableNames.LOCALE_ENABLED`: Enable of disable localization
 * `VariableNames.LOCALE_ROUTING_ENABLED`: Enable or disable localized routing (/en/home)